Superstate Quantum Mechanics: Quantum Channel as Classical Computational Model

 In this appendix, the lines in the circuits correspond not to a qubit, but to a density matrix of some dimension.
 The entire circuit can be considered as a flow of density matrix transformations, and the entire framework can be referred to as a density matrix network.
 The unitary learning \cite{arjovsky2016unitary} can be considered a predecessor of the density matrix network.
 We see the following advantages of the proposed approach

 \begin{itemize} \item There is a clear meaning behind the transformation -- namely, a quantum channel.
 Therefore, the specific topology chosen is simply a matter of computational optimization.
 For smaller dimensions, the problem can always be optimized directly without assuming any particular topology.
 This contrasts with neural networks, where selecting the proper topology is a crucial factor for success.
-Another reason for choosing a quantum channel is that practical data analysis typically involves both coherent and non-coherent effects.
-We believe that knowledge representation in the form of a quantum channel allows for modeling a wide variety of data types.

-\item In our opinion, the major disadvantage of neural networks is that the invariance group is typically not known.
+Another reason for choosing a quantum channel is that practical data analysis typically involves both coherent and non-coherent effects, which can be naturally captured by applying a quantum channel of the form (\ref{KrausOperator}) to classical data transformations.
+We believe that representing knowledge in the form of a quantum channel allows one to model a wide variety of data types. \item In our opinion, the major disadvantage of neural networks is that the invariance group is typically not known.
 If we transform input attributes as $\mathbf{x}^{\prime}=T\mathbf{x}$, where $T$ is a non-degenerate linear transform, and perform the training on the transformed attributes, neural networks typically produce a different solution than the one on the original sample.
 In the density matrix network, the input/output attributes $\mathbf{x}\to\mathbf{f}$ mapping, a sample of $M$ observations

 is converted to the corresponding $IN/OUT$ wavefunction mapping (\ref{purePsiMap}), for all $l=1\dots M$ \cite{malyshkin2019radonnikodym, belov2024partiallyPRE}.